Despite Pullman and Moscow being two prominent border towns on the Palouse, a recent rift has formed between them — marijuana.

 Her mother’s marijuana use is what prompted her more recent interest in working as a “budtender.”

-In May 2017, Johnson began work as a budtender at Floyd’s Cannabis Co., a dispensary not even one mile west of the Washington-Idaho border.
+In May 2017, Johnson began work as a budtender at Floyd’s Cannabis Co., a dispensary not even one mile west of the Washington state-Idaho border.

 Johnson said not only has she seen benefits from marijuana use in her mother, but among many of the customers she served as well.